Using Price Per Square Foot to Figure Home Values

 - Property C sold at $167 per square foot.

 - Property D sold at $150 per square foot.

 - Property E sold at $278 per square foot.

-The median price is the middle price point – half the homes sold above the median and half sold below the median.
-It is often used as a more accurate measure of value, although it's better than a mean pricing, especially when there are extremes.
-However, it, too, is not a clear picture.
-In the example for average per square foot costs above, the median price would be $167.
+The median price is the middle price point—half the homes sold above the median and half sold below the median.
+Median price is often used as a more accurate measure of value, although it's better than average pricing, especially when there are extremes.

-Per square foot costs are used a lot in new construction.
-The square foot cost to rebuild your home, if it's older, is often likely to be higher than the cost to buy.
-Those can be based on averages because 2x4's, Sheetrock, and other construction materials cost the same per square foot from one house to the next.
+Per square foot costs are used a great deal in new construction.
+The square foot cost to rebuild your home is often likely to be higher than the cost to buy if the home is older.
+This comparison can be based on averages because 2 x 4s, Sheetrock, and other construction materials cost the same per square foot from one house to the next.

-Since each home is unique, it's not wise to base the purchase price of a home you are going to buy on either median nor average per square foot costs.
+It's not wise to base the purchase price of a home you're buying on either median or average per square foot costs because each home is unique.
 Instead, think of these numbers as indicative of overall trends.
-Prices per square foot can vary based on location, condition, improvements, and updates, including lot sizes, and whether it's a one-story or multi-level home, among other factors.
+Prices per square foot can vary based on location, condition, improvements, updates, lot sizes, and whether it's a one-story or multi-level home, among other factors.

-The main reason prices per square foot is important is to show you trends.
-If you can compare the average price per square foot for the past 12 months, you can determine whether values are rising or falling.
-But much of that depends on the average size of the home.
+You can determine whether values are rising or falling if you compare the average price per square foot for the past 12 months, but much of that depends on the average size of the home.

-In short, it really doesn't.
-You can't take the average price per square foot and multiply it times the square footage of the home you are thinking about buying.
+You can't take the average price per square foot and multiply it times the square footage of the home you're thinking about buying.
 It doesn't work that way.
 Appraisers don't rely on square foot costs.
-The pricing per square foot simply gives you average or median ranges; it shows you trends.
-In most cases, it does not accurately compute the value.
+The pricing per square foot simply gives you average or median ranges.
+It doesn't accurately compute the value in most cases.